-Shoppers surfing the web from the comfort of their homes or offices are being warned to look out fraudsters.
-Action Fraud and the City of London Police are urging online shoppers to think about security, especially when using unfamiliar websites offering deals that appear too good to be true.
-Christmas is a prime opportunity for fraudsters waiting to relieve customers of their hard-earned cash
+Action Fraud and the City of London Police are urging online shoppers once again to think carefully about security, especially when using unfamiliar websites offering deals that appear 'too good to be true'.
+This current situation is a prime opportunity for fraudsters waiting to relieve customers of their hard-earned cash.

-By following these simple tips you can keep fraudsters at bay this Christmas:
+By following these simple tips you can help keep fraudsters at bay:

 1. Trust your instincts – if an offer looks too good to believe then there is usually a catch.
 Legitimate popular technology and designer items are rarely discounted.

-2. Check the URL in the web browser.
+2. Check the URL in the web browser (ie the address title of the website).
 Don’t be fooled by spoof websites where the fraudsters slightly change the address.